openid-connect-4-identity-assurance-1_0 November 2024

 • to abort transactions (return error codes) in cases where requests cannot be fulfilled.

-If the OP does not have data about a certain claim, does not understand/support the respective claim, the respective claim shall be omitted from any corresponding id_token or Userinfo response.
+If the OP does not have data about a certain claim, does not understand/support the respective claim, OPs shall omit the respective claim from any corresponding ID Token or UserInfo response.

 When relying on end-user consent to determine the specific data to be shared the end-user may make a choice to release only a subset of the data requested.
-In this case data that has not had end-user consent for sharing shall be omitted from any corresponding id_token or Userinfo response.
+In this case the OP shall omit from any corresponding ID Token or UserInfo response data that has not had end-user consent for sharing.

 Alternatively, when relying on end-user consent to determine the specific data to be shared the end-user may choose to release none of the data requested.
 In this case standard OpenID Connect authentication error response logic applies, as defined in section 3.1.2.6 of [OpenID].